You are currently viewing How To Grow Course Sales Using Lesson Previews

 Some of the things that free previews help with include:

 Your preview video will let them know that you are the real deal.
-You want your prospect to know that you are a creative expert that teaches others.
+You want your prospect to know you are a creative expert who teaches others.

 They will see that you are not a slimy sales or marketing person trying to push them into buying some internet digital product.